top of page

 Her professional experience also extends to her work on Capitol Hill for Congressman James E. Clyburn (SC-06) and as a middle school educator in Berkeley County, South Carolina.
 Her experience as a public school teacher has informed her work as a public history consultant when she develops curriculum guides for children, participates in community advisory boards, and coordinates public programming.
 As the Founder and Executive Director of Black Women Legacies, she is committed to raising awareness about past and present memorials that have been created to celebrate the legacies of Black women.

-She is currently the Equity, Diversity, & Inclusion Curator at Boston Symphony Orchestra and W.E.B.
-Du Bois Research Center Hutchins Family Fellow at Harvard University’s Hutchins Center for African & African American Research.
+She is currently a non-resident W.E.B.
+Du Bois Research Institute Fellow at Harvard University’s Hutchins Center for African & African American Research.

 ARussell in Victoria, Canada